bpstephanie/The_Country_Quiz/README.md

         It will display 0/10 until the user starts the quiz.
 For every question that appears on screen, the counter will increase by 1 until it reaches 10, this has been generated through JavaScript.

       - ##### Question Area
         It is generated from a JavaScript array.
 The questions are chosen randomly out of a possible 50 questions.
 When the user has finished their quiz, a final 'Well done' or 'Bad luck' message appears depending on the score of the user.
-Six question and above correct out of ten warrants the user a well done message, five correct answers and below receive a bad luck message.
+Six questions and above correct out of ten warrants the user a well done message, five correct answers and below receive a bad luck message.

         Well Done Message:
         ![Well Done Message](media/site-screenshots/well-done.png)